-In addition, we have adopted the accessibility toolbar on its intranet and jobs website to ensure that more people can access and modify the content in the way that makes it more useful and usable.
+In addition, we have adopted the accessibility toolbar on its intranet and jobs website to ensure that more people can access and modify the content in a way that makes it more useful and usable.
 These initiatives are examples of the measures we are taking to ensure that we are promoting inclusive academic practices.”

-University of London is part of a hand full of UK Universities that are focused on creating an accessible and usable website to benefit from the increase in a diverse audience.
+The University of London is part of a hand full of UK Universities that are focused on creating an accessible and usable website to benefit from the increase in a diverse audience.

 In September this year, all public sector websites must have complied with the principles of the WCAG 2.1 AA global web accessibility guidelines in order to be considered accessible.
 According to the sitemorse.com 2019 Q2/UK & IE Universities & Higher Ed report, 80% of tested university websites reported back a score of less than five out of ten for website accessibility.

-Recite me have created a guide that gives you a summary of the regulations, plus information about what you need to do to comply and how Recite Me can help you.
+Recite me has created a guide that gives you a summary of the regulations, plus information about what you need to do to comply and how Recite Me can help you.
 Public sector website accessibility guide.